commercialhaskell/stack/doc/GUIDE.md

 ~~~

 We first cleaned our project to clear old results so we know exactly what Stack
 is trying to do.
-Note that is says it is building all executables for
+Note that it says it is building all executables for
 `helloworld` once, and that after a successful build of all of them, only
 specified executables will be rebuilt.
 If we change the source code of
 `test/Spec.hs`, say to: